 One interesting thing was my appearance seemed to be out of place.
 While everyone wore short clothing for spring, I still dressed up for winter, complete with my blue jacket!
 It looked totally ridiculous that I wore winter clothing, while some people wore bikini.
 But I felt the weather was just still cold for me.

 After we finished enjoying the beach, we drove south to Busselton.
 We traveled through the countryside of South West Australia, which is dominated by scenic grasslands, farmlands, as well as occasional forested areas.
 The scenery partly reminds me to Javanese countryside, because the open grassland looks similar to rice field.
 But the only difference is the lack of human presence in many areas.
-Some places seem to be devoid of population, so much that mechanical trouble in our car is best avoided.
+Some places seem to be devoid of population, so much that mechanical trouble in our car is best avoided as help may not promptly available (and bear in mind that mobile phone wasn’t norm back then).

 Driving on the countryside from Bunbury to Busselton.